Necrocraft/Drum-Machine/README.md

-The Drum Machine has key binds and it can be played from keyboard also.
+The Drum Machine has key binds so that it can be played from keyboard also.
 The project is easily scalable.
 Preview image is attached for reference.